Each afternoon when my husband and I arrive home from work, our two dogs, Angel and Bunker, let us know we were missed.

 Best Places to Pet a Dog

-Let’s start with one piece of advice about petting puppies: Gently massaging a new puppy’s mouth and gums will not only be a show of love on your part; it will bring a fresh blood supply to the area.
+Let’s start with one piece of advice about petting puppies: Gently massaging a new puppy’s mouth and gums will not only be a show of love on your part — it will also bring a fresh blood supply to the area.

 - Do not try to pet an unfamiliar dog immediately after being introduced.
 Allow him to smell your hand, then stroke him gently around his ears.